 Organizations adopt one or more talent management software solutions for a number of reasons.

-Depending on your exact needs and long-term goals, either type of solution can significantly alleviate the logistical challenges of getting up and running with HR as a small business or nonprofit organization.
+Depending on your exact needs and long-term goals, either type of solution (comprehensive platforms or specific tools) can significantly alleviate the logistical challenges of getting up and running with HR as a small business or nonprofit organization.
+If your organization is on the smaller side, it’s worth it to invest in a more comprehensive talent management platform that will grow as you do.
+If your mid-sized organization is already established with an HR workflow, a specific tool might benefit your operations more directly.

 Let’s highlight a few top providers that cater to particular sectors or provide high-quality support in one key area: